 During her visit to campus, Powers worked with environmental art students on the grounds of the Gillespie Museum exploring local natural dye plants from the Volusia Sandhill Ecosystem and demonstrating techniques for extracting color and dyeing textiles.
-Her work will be exhibited in the Environmental Gallery of the Rinker Environmental Learning Center (RELC), adjacent to the Gillespie, from February 1-26.
-The gallery will be open to the Stetson campus community—following Safer Stetson protocols—for limited in-person viewing, Wednesdays & Thursdays 1-4 p.m., Fridays 10 a.m.-1 p.m.; virtual online exhibit coming soon!
+Her work was on display in the Environmental Gallery of the Rinker Environmental Learning Center (RELC), adjacent to the Gillespie, from February 1-March 26.

 Natural dye processing and samples

-While at Stetson, in a run-up to her exhibit opening, Powers hosted a live-streamed virtual Artist Talk on Monday, February 1, and a live-streamed virtual demonstration of the natural dye process on Tuesday, February 2 with assistance from students in the Environmental and Land Art course taught by Stetson professor Katie Baczeski.
-These online events were recorded, and once edited for viewing, will be posted here, so stay tuned!
+While at Stetson, in a run-up to her exhibit opening, Powers hosted a live-streamed virtual Artist Talk, and a live-streamed demonstration of the natural dye process with assistance from students in the Environmental and Land Art course taught by Stetson professor Katie Baczeski.
+These online events were recorded: Watch Powers' virtual Artist Talk and Natural Dye Demonstration from her Stetson visit!

 Be sure to also check out Kayla Powers's website to see more of her amazing work, like the outdoor installation Local Color (pictured at the top of the page), a year-long study of natural dye plants found around Detroit, and the culmination of time spent studying both plants and textiles, and dyeing more than 50 skeins of wool to weave a series of tapestries.
-And download Kayla's Artist Page to learn more about her background and her Naturally Dyed Textiles exhibit here at Stetson.
+And download Kayla's Artist Page to learn more about her background and her Naturally Dyed Textiles exhibit at Stetson.